 Telesales involves calling buyers and attempting to sell them your product.
 It’s commonly used in B2B marketing.
 While many businesses have a dedicated team to do this if you have a small number of highly targeted prospects you could take on the task yourself.

-Unless you want to be faced with rejection after rejection, you’ll need both highly targeted prospects who may have a genuine interest in your business, as well as contact information for the relevant people in the organisation you want to sell to.
+Unless you want to be faced with rejection after rejection, you’ll need both highly targeted prospects who may have a genuine interest in your business, as well as contact information for the relevant people in the organization you want to sell to.

 It can also be useful to practice your pitch to make it as succinct and relevant as possible.
 Also, be sure to have an enticing offer that interests the customer.